 Good compost helps build a healthy garden.
 We don’t often have the perfect conditions to produce good composting material.
 Let’s look at some of the common mistakes associated with compost and the easiest fixes.

 Compost is a great way to make your garden grow.
-But composting can be challenging, especially if compost is too wet or dry.
+However composting can be challenging, especially if compost is too wet or dry.
 In this blog post, we will go over how to fix common compost problems so you can start composting and growing healthy plants today!

 How do I know if my compost is too wet?